 Project web site: lttng.org

-The Eclipse Tracing and Monitoring Framework is the next generation trace viewer and analyzer.
+The Eclipse Trace Compass is the next generation trace viewer and analyzer.
 Designed to use the same efficient algorithms as the LTTV viewer (part of the LTTng project), it also aims at supporting the merging of heterogenous traces.

 |Userspace RCU Library||This data synchronization library provides read-side access which scales linearly with the number of cores.
 It does so by allowing multiples copies of a given data structure to live at the same time, and by monitoring the data structure accesses to detect grace periods after which memory reclamation is possible.